 About the college

 The college values its informal and inclusive climate, which is key in fostering positive working relationships between students, tutors and peers.
-It’s a college which is small enough to be friendly and offer a personalised experience, while being large enough have a diverse student community.
+It’s a college which is small enough to be friendly and offer a personalised experience, while being large enough to have a diverse student community.

 Hertford’s central position in Oxford has all the University’s faculties, departments and libraries within easy reach, and plenty of shops, cafés and bars close by.
-The Bodleian Library is directly opposite the main entrance to the College, and many of the science laboratories are no more than a ten-minute walk away.
+The Bodleian Library is directly opposite the main entrance to the college, and many of the science laboratories are no more than a ten-minute walk away.

 Hertford works with University faculties and departments to offer a number of co-funded scholarships every year.
 In most cases no separate application is required, since awards are made by agreement between the college and a faculty, or faculties, after each has reviewed eligible offer-holders.

 The college also awards travel grants so that graduate students can travel for research purposes or to present conference papers.
 Further information about scholarships and financial support for graduates can be found on the college website.

 Hertford can provide accommodation for graduate students at sites across the city.
 All are within a short distance of the main college and can be easily accessed by foot, bicycle or bus.
 Converted townhouses and purpose-built halls provide single bedrooms with access to shared kitchens, bathrooms and laundry facilities.
 There is also limited accommodation available for couples.

 All applicants offered a place at Hertford will be asked if they wish to be considered for accommodation.
 The college tries to accommodate all incoming first year graduate students, but this cannot always be guaranteed.
 Priority is given to incoming graduates new to the UK, or to Oxford, and to those who have disabilities, chronic health conditions, or other special requirements.
 Graduates who are interested in college accommodation for subsequent years are able to enter a ballot for housing.
 Further information about accommodation at Hertford is available on the college website.